Los Angeles Almanac Logo

 Just north of the mouth of the Los Angeles River, looking downstream from the Ocean Boulevard Bridge in Long Beach.
 Los Angeles Almanac Photo.

 For much of its history, the Los Angeles Basin was mostly a vast wetland with islands of forested land and dense shrub.
-The Los Angeles and San Gabriel Rivers watered the basin with most of the water sinking into the soil before reaching the coast.
+The Los Angeles and San Gabriel Rivers watered the basin, with most of their water sinking into the soil before reaching the coast.

-Periodically, the Los Angeles River would flow hard and fast enough to push its way into Santa Monica Bay at what is now Marina del Rey.
-This changed significantly, however, when, in 1825, an epic flood from Big Tujunga Canyon in the San Gabriel Mountains forced the Los Angeles River to begin emptying into San Pedro Bay (at Long Beach) where the river ends today.
+Periodically, heavy rain caused the Los Angeles River to flow hard and fast enough to push its way into Santa Monica Bay, at what is now Marina del Rey.
+This dramatically changed in 1825, when an epic flood from Big Tujunga Canyon in the San Gabriel Mountains instead forced the Los Angeles River towards San Pedro Bay, at what is now Long Beach today.
+The river has emptied to the sea there ever since.

 See Rivers of Los Angeles County

-In 1938, in response to devastating floods early in the year, the U.S. Army Corps of Engineers began lining the Los Angeles River in concrete so as to control flooding and channel its water in the same predictable path.
+In 1938, in response to devastating floods early in that year, the U.S. Army Corps of Engineers began lining the Los Angeles River in concrete, in order to control flooding and channel the river in a predictable (although not natural) path.

 Concrete Channeling of Los Angeles River

 Example of the concrete channeling of the Los Angeles River.
-Photo by MintChipDesigns, courtesy of Pixabay.com.
+Photo by MintChipDesigns via Pixabay.com.